rolandshoemaker/luther/README.md

 * ADD: registration stuff in luther.js
 * ADD: change pass/delete user drop down to frontend
 * ADD: write tests
-* REWRITE: Slim down configuration file, there is a bit of duplication
+* FIX: Slim down configuration file, there is a bit of duplication
 * finish writing the README (._.)
 * finish writing all the documentation